-From Margaret on September 19th, 2011 in Air Conditioning & Heating
+From Engineering on September 19, 2011 in Air Conditioning & Heating

 With the machinery in our lives, we either pay a smaller amount for service, or a larger amount for repair.

 The good news is that air conditioners are built to withstand longtime use and wear and tear.
 While this is great for us today, it means we forget to take care of it after a long season.
 But A/C maintenance is an extremely important task.

 Each year without maintenance, your air conditioner loses about 5% of its original efficiency.
 This is needless waste, considering that the efficiency can be maintained with regular air conditioning check-ups.